 CBD works by interacting naturally with the endocannabinoids that are in the body.
 The body comes with endocannabinoids all on its own, and together with the cannabinoid receptors, they make up the endocannabinoid system.
 Therefore, CBD is only working with something already present in the body.

 The endocannabinoid system of the body works with regulatory systems like metabolism and neurological systems.
 It can help repair processes metabolically and neurologically and give some relief from health ailments like arthritis.
 It even works with the receptors in the body that control pain and inflammation, giving some pain relief from ailments.
 Just as in humans, dogs can benefit from CBD.

-There are now medical studies coming out that have shown improvements in health conditions like pain, cancer, epilepsy, arthritis, anxiety, motion sickness, and much more.
+There are now medical studies coming out that have shown improvements in health conditions like pain, cancer, epilepsy, arthritis, seizures, anxiety, motion sickness, and much more.
 These studies have been coming out more and more in recent years as more people are searching for natural alternatives for their ailments.
 Now dog owners and other pet parents alike don't have to only rely on prescriptions and over-the-counter drugs to treat their dogs that have medical conditions.
 In some cases, CBD can completely replace another medication, and in others work in tandem for greater benefits.
 Before giving your dog CBD, ask your vet if it's OK if they are on prescribed medication.

 CBD’s ability to help mend and help both us and our dogs, cats, and pretty much any mammal is only half the story as to why it's so popular.
 The endocannabinoid system is a major player in health, and we couldn’t live without any aspect of it.
 Unfortunately, while supporting so many systems, it doesn’t have much to support it.
 Fortunately, CBD appears to be the key, and with its almost harmonious relationship with the endocannabinoid system, side effects are near non-existent.